lazyppl-team/lazyppl/README.md

 ## Installation

 The system uses Haskell stack.
 You need to [install stack](https://docs.haskellstack.org/en/v1.1.2/install_and_upgrade/) first if you want to use the system in the standard way.

+For plotting, install Python packages required for the `matplotlib` Haskell wrapper: `python3 -m pip install -U matplotlib numpy tk scipy`.

 To build, type
 ``stack build``.